YoobeeWebTutors/javascript-manual/01-what-and-where.md

 1. In an HTML file, placing script between &lt;script&gt; tags.
 2. In a separate `.js` file, referenced by HTML files.
-3. When developing, Javascript can be written directly into the "developer console".
+3. When developing, JavaScript can be written directly into the "developer console".

 ### 1. HTML Files